openkim/openkim-items-wiki/wiki/models/1404/4432/1607/001/MO_140444321607_001/wikipage.md

 In addition to the above properties of ferromagnetic $$\alpha$$-iron, DFT values of the bulk equilibrium properties of non-magnetic $$\alpha$$-iron are included in the fitting database.
 Finally, the average cohesive energy per atom in the ferromagnetic FCC ($$\gamma$$-iron) phase was required to be greater than that of the BCC phase during fitting.

+**Cutoffs:**
+Both the pair potential and the density function of this Finnis-Sinclair-type Model have a cutoff of 4.0 Angstroms.
+This means that the effective range for *atomic forces* is 8.0 Angstroms.

 **Source citation DOI:**

 * Chiesa, Derlet, Dudarev and Van Swygenhoven, J. Phys.: Condens.
 Matter 23 (2011) 206001.